Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Quasi-locality, Domains and Local Decompositions

 Lemma~\ref{lem:strong_convergence_of_sums} also trivially applies to the perturbed system in the GNS space.
 In fact, for $\Lambda \in \mathcal{P}_0(\Gamma)$ and $s \in \mathbb{R}$, under assumptions as above, a direct application of Lemma~\ref{lem:strong_convergence_of_sums} shows that we also have \be \lim_n \pi_0(H_{\Lambda_n} + s V_{\Lambda})\psi = H_0 \psi + s\pi_0(V_\Lambda)\psi = H(\Lambda, s) \psi \quad \mbox{for all } \psi\in \pi_0(\cA^g)\Omega. \ee

 \begin{remk} An analogue of Lemma~\ref{lem:strong_convergence_of_sums} holds more generally.
-In fact, if $(\Gamma, d)$ is $\nu$-regular and $g$ is an $F$-function on $(\Gamma, d)$ with a finite $\nu$-moment, then for any frustration free interaction $\Phi$ with $\| \Phi \|_g< \infty$, the GNS Hamiltonian in any frustration free representation satisfies (\ref{lim_sum_ham_psi}).
+In fact, if $F$ is an $F$-function with a finite $\nu$-moment, then for any frustration free interaction $\Phi$ with $\| \Phi \|_F< \infty$, the GNS Hamiltonian again satisfies (\ref{lim_sum_ham_psi}).
 The argument is identical to the above except that one uses the more general estimate in Lemma~\ref{lem:domains} and bounds the middle term in (\ref{3_term_bd}) by

-For fixed $k$, the above is the sum of finitely many `tails' of the uniformly summable function $g$. \end{remk}
+For fixed $k$, the above is the sum of finitely many `tails' of the uniformly summable function $F$. \end{remk}